Originally posted February 3, 2011. Updated for your usefulness, and for my own amusement.

 - Make your 1 bed.

-The reward can be as simple as a special dessert for dinner, or if they worked extra hard then treat them to a Family Movie Night with a Redbox video and popcorn.
+The reward can be as simple as a special dessert for dinner, or if they worked extra hard then treat them to a Redbox movie rental.
 The bigger your eyes and your own excitement get when describing the reward in detail, the more exciting it will be for your kids.
 Happy cleaning!